starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

     4321

-Note that if you want to use the :ref:`get_storage_at` CLI command to query the balance of a specific user, you can no longer compute the relevant key by only supplying the name of the storage variable.
-That is because the balance storage variable now requires an additional argument, namely, the user key.
+Note that if you want to use the :ref:`get_storage_at` CLI command to query the balance of a specific User, you can no longer compute the relevant key by only supplying the name of the storage variable.
+That is because the balance storage variable now requires an additional argument, namely, the User key.
 Hence, you will need to supply the additional arguments when acquiring the key used in ``get_storage_at``.
 In our case, this translates to the following python code:

 .. tested-code:: python user_auth_balance_key